Without a proper project closure process, projects can exist in a state of limbo where nobody's really sure if any more work is being done.

 - Discuss solutions

 b.
-Analyze how well the project is delivering against its goals.
+Analyze how well the project is delivering against project objectives

 - Outline important goals

-8. Create a roadmap for moving forward based on what you have learned.
+8. Create a roadmap for moving forward based on what you learned

-Goal: Taking the data you have collected and turned it into a plan.
+Goal: Taking the data you have collected and turning it into a plan.

 - Compile all the data you have collected

 - Send a roadmap for approval